 With this in mind, this report makes use of regression discontinuity models to estimate the causal impact of program participation.
 These models rely on data for those who apply for the program, so they may not be representative of the population of potentially eligible students (and there is evidence to suggest that applicants are indeed different from the overall population of free or reduced-price lunch recipients) and are best thought of as representative of the set of students who applied for the program.
 Nonetheless, the general pattern of small estimated effects of program participation on test score gains persists.
-In the regression discontinuity models, the estimated effects of program participation are modestly positive though statistically insignificant, and the results must be interpreted with considerable caution.
-That said, the first causal evidence regarding differential test score gains across the public and FTC Scholarship Program sectors indicates roughly comparable test score gains that are reasonably consistent and unlikely due to family income differences between participants and non-participants.
+In the regression discontinuity models, the estimated effects of program participation are modestly but consistently positive, and the results must be interpreted with considerable caution.
+That said, these results, coupled with those from the previous year, indicate that participation in the FTC Scholarship Program may benefit participating students relative to their default public schools.